 I tend to have a very American perspective on guests.
 I love to have them, but please call first.
 So as you can expect, having to make tea three or four times in a day for unanticipated guests got pretty annoying to me as a teenager.
 It often felt like some people made it a point to stop in a few times a week just to drink a cup of tea.
 I was annoyed, but my parents were always warm and welcoming.
 They are much kinder human beings than me!

-- Add the lemon grass to the one cup of water and bring to a boil.
+- Add the lemon grass and tea leaves to the water and bring to a boil.

-- Add the almond milk, tea, sugar and chai masala.
+- Add the almond milk, sugar, and chai masala.